 |Suspected serial killer Michael Madison|

-Terry's body was found in a garage leased to Madison on July 19, 2013 at the intersection of Shaw and Hayden Avenues in East Cleveland, and the remains of Deskins and Sheeley were uncovered the following day in the same vicinity, one in a nearby vacant house, and the other in the backyard.
+Terry's body was found in a garage leased to Madison on July 19, 2013 at the intersection of Shaw and Hayden Avenues in East Cleveland, a neighboring largely Black impoverished suburb of Cleveland, and the remains of Deskins and Sheeley were uncovered the following day in the same vicinity, one in a nearby vacant house and the other in the backyard.

 All three bodies were found wrapped in plastic bags.